metablaster/WindowsFirewallRuleset/README.md

-5. Default outbound is block unless there is a rule to explicitly allow traffic, in default windows firewall this is not possible unless you have rules for every possible program/service, thanks to this collection of rules setting default outbound to block requres very little additinoal work.
+5. Default outbound is block unless there is a rule to explicitly allow traffic, in default windows firewall this is not possible unless you have rules for every possible program/service, thanks to this collection of rules setting default outbound to block requires very little additional work.

 # Licenses

 This project **"Windows Firewall Ruleset"** is licensed under **MIT** license.\
-3rd party and sublicenced code is located inside their own folders for organizational purposes, usually called "External".
+3rd party and sublicensed code is located inside their own folders for organizational purposes, usually called "External".

 The project maintains "per file" licenses and Copyright notices.